W-i-Z-o/sassDemo/README.md

 €dit: At any time you want you can reproduce the steps i'm gonna show you in the demo by following the commits in this repository starting with the first one.

+You can start "watching" a folder by running the following comand line:

+sass --watch inputFolderPath:outputFolderPath